ove/ove-docs/docs/INSTALLATION.md

 Instructions above are only provided for the [**OVE Core**](https://github.com/ove/ove) repository.
 The steps to follow are similar for other repositories.

-#### Starting and stopping OVE
+#### Starting and stopping PM2 process manager

-The SVG app requires an instance of [Tuoris](https://github.com/fvictor/tuoris) to be available before starting it:
+The SVG app requires an instance of [Tuoris](https://github.com/fvictor/tuoris) to be available before starting it.
+To start Tuoris run:

 ```sh
 pm2 start index.js -f -n "tuoris" -- -p PORT -i 1
 ```

-To start the PM2 environment run:
+OVE can then be started within the PM2 environment by running:

 ```sh
 OVE_HOST="OVE_CORE_HOST:PORT" TUORIS_HOST="TUORIS_HOST:PORT" pm2 start pm2.json
 ```

+By default, OVE core, and all services run on `localhost`, which should be used in place of `OVE_CORE_HOST` and `TUORIS_HOST` names above.
+The default `PORT` numbers for OVE core and Tuoris are provided in the [Running OVE](#running-ove) section.

 Once the services have started, you can check their status by running: